jatinmonga-ai/python-beginner-projects/README_v1.md

 #1.
 Calculator

 This is a beginner Python calculator project.
-It performs basic arithmetic operations like:
+It performs operations like:
 - Addition
 - Subtraction
 - Multiplication
 - Division
+- Squareroot

 ## How to use
 1. Download or clone the repository.
 2. Run the `calculator.py` file in Python.